javascript-tutorial/en.javascript.info/1-js/02-first-steps/09-comparison/article.md

 The algorithm to compare two strings is simple:

 1. Compare the first character of both strings.
-2. If the first character from the first string is greater (or less) than the other string's, then the first string is greater (or less) than the second.
-We're done.
+2. If the first character of first string is greater (or less) than the first character of other string, then we compare those two characters for result.
 3. Otherwise, if both strings' first characters are the same, compare the second characters the same way.
 4. Repeat until the end of either string.
 5. If both strings end at the same length, then they are equal.
 Otherwise, the longer string is greater.